What Is a Geographer?

 - Analytical Skills: As a geographer, you will have to analyze large quantities of data.

-- Critical Thinking: The ability to think critically will allow you to choose what data to collect and the methods to use to analyze it.
-You will then be able to apply your findings to solve problems.
+- Critical Thinking: The ability to think critically will allow you to decide what data to collect and the methods to use to analyze it.
+You will then use the findings to solve problems.

 - Writing and Presentation Skills: Part of your job will involve writing and presenting your research to clients or colleagues.